This information describes the skills your child is likely to develop between the ages of 12 and 18 months.

 - Give your child blocks, puzzles, and shape sorters.

-- Put toys at different heights (e.g., on furniture, behind the child) and position them around the room to encourage your child to move and change positions.
+- Put toys at different heights (such as on furniture or behind the child) around the room to encourage your child to move and change positions.

 - Give your child toys that have lights, sounds, and buttons to push.

-- Have your child practice pointing and moving his or her fingers.
+- Have your child practice pointing and moving their fingers.

 - Falls often.

 - Doesn’t notice or mind when a caregiver leaves or returns.